apache/paimon/docs/content/docs/development/create-table.md

       <td>No</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>Duration</td>
-      <td>It means how long changes log will be kept.
+      <td>The duration to keep a log file before deleting it.
 The default value is from the log system cluster.</td>
     </tr>
     </tbody>
 </table>